 Make sure you thoroughly inspect the tops of the cabinets, the area behind the stove or fridge, as most insects live in these places.
 See if there is any rodent dropping around the unit and common areas.
 If there are any red or brown stains in the corners where the ceiling meets the walls, it is an indication that there have been pest issues present.
 If you can spot a line of white powder along the baseboard, it indicates cockroaches, it may also mean that a bed bug treatment has been completed.
 Any traces of White powder behind the fridge or stove maybe boric acid, which is used to treat cockroaches.
 With a little research you may be able to see if the apartment has reportedly had pest problems, you can also ask neighbors if they have had any issues before you move in.

 Checking the Utilities

 Check the water pressure in all faucets and showers, check the pressure of both hot and cold water.
 Bring a socket tester or phone charger and test all the outlets.
 Also, make sure there are enough outlets in each room, and on each wall.

 Try to inspect the whole place thoroughly before renting it.
-However, if the landlord is hesitant to show you the exact unit you’ll be renting, be wary.
+However, if the landlord is hesitant to show you the exact unit you’ll be renting without good reason, be wary.